+- 1. First-time freshmen (under 12 credits of college-level work completed): - a.
+Minimum TOEFL score of 525 paper, 195 computer, 75 Internet-based or IELTS Band

+6.0 and

-- First-time freshmen (under 12 credits of college level work completed): 1. - Minimum TOEFL score of 525 paper, 195 computer, 71 internet-based or IELTS Band a.
-6.0 and - Have completed a recognized secondary program comparable to U.S. high school h graduation with a cumulative high school GPA of 2.25 or higher, and - Have no need for developmental course work. c. - 2.
-Transfer students (have completed at least 12 credits of course work in the U.S.): - Cumulative GPA of 2.5 on college level work, and а - b.
-Have no need for developmental course work, and - Be eligible to return to their previous institution. c.
+- Have completed a recognized secondary program comparable to U.S. high school graduation with a cumulative high school GPA of 2.25 or higher, and - c.
+Have no need for developmental course work. - 2.
+Transfer students (have completed at least 12 credits of course work in the U.S.): - a.
+Cumulative GPA of 2.5 on college level work, and - b.
+Have no need for developmental course work, and - Be eligible to return to their previous institution.

-International students for whom English is a second language are required to demonstrate college level English proficiency by submitting the minimum required TOEFL Score.
+International students for whom English is a second language are required to demonstrate college-level English proficiency by submitting the minimum required TOEFL Score.
 International students whose official language is English shall be expected to satisfy the same requirements as students from the United States.